pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 $$

 In the above, $X$ is the exposure of interest and $Z$ are the confounders.
 We are interested in the expectation over the distribution of $Z$, with the key point being this distrubution is forced to be the same for $X=0$ and $X=1$.
+If our model is sufficent for confounding control then the above gives formula gives the average causal effect.

-To estimate this we generate two standardized survival curves.
+To estimate the difference in the standardized curves we need to generate the two standardized survival curves.
 In each of these we predict as many survival curves as there are observations in the data set and then take the average of these curves.
 The only difference is that in one we make everyone be exposed (`hormon=1`) and in the other we make everybody be unexposed (`hormon=0`).